 We are a small farm in the steep hills outside of Jackson CA. Permaculture ethics and principles guide our practices.
 We have a strong desire to learn through experience and implement these discoveries on a consistent basis.

-We are 100% off grid, using wood and solar energy for heating of space and water.
-Photovoltaic systems create 100% of our power.
+We are off grid, using wood and solar energy for heating of space and water.
+Photovoltaic systems create our power.
 We use solar pumps to irrigate a 5 acre garden and orchard on a steep terraced ridge.

 We are looking for helpers to stay for two weeks or longer.
 The minimum stay is 14 days.
 Those who wish to and can stay longer will be given higher priority.

 We are located in the central Sierra Nevada Foothills.
 We are close to rock climbing, kayaking, hiking and river experiences.
-Our core group here works to manifest a sustainable path which sometimes does not leave much time for recreation.
+I work manifest a sustainable path which sometimes does not leave much time for recreation.
 As some have said, "we get after it and take care of business enjoying every moment".

-Winter 2017/18 - WE are milling trees which have died due to the drought into lumber and have several building projects going on, We are always caring for and milking cows, mulching, forest thinning and tending, tree planting, vegetable seed starting, terracing, gardening, orchard care, llama, hugelkultur bed creation, irrigation, vegetable and fruit harvest, construction, beekeeping, honey extraction, educational workshops, mushroom cultivation, plant propagation, cooking, cleaning, fun, enjoyment, learning, sharing, etc...
+We are milling trees which have died due to the drought into lumber and have several building projects going on.
+We also make toys and pollinator hotels with this lumber We are always mulching, forest thinning and tending, tree planting, vegetable seed starting, terracing, gardening, orchard care, llama, hugelkultur bed creation, irrigation, vegetable and fruit harvest, construction, beekeeping, honey extraction, educational workshops, plant propagation, cooking, cleaning, fun, enjoyment, learning, sharing, etc...

-About the proprietor - I am a human in my late-30s who has worked in agricultural most of my life.
-I have also worked as a journalist, professional tour guide, rock climbing rescue worker, interpreter, translator, University of CA Farm Advisor and currently as a Permaculture Design Consultant and project manager.
+About the proprietor - I am in my early 40s and have worked in agricultural most of my life.
+I have also worked occasionally as a journalist, professional tour guide, rock climbing rescue worker, interpreter, translator, University of CA Farm Advisor and currently as a Permaculture Design Consultant and project manager.
 I dedicate the vast majority of my time to this project, which is focused on research and education as well as productivity.
 I am passionate about education, learning and sharing with others.

-I have lived and worked extensively in various parts of Latin America where I maintain close ties with other agriculturalists.
-This project is part of a network of positive change in the Americas.
+I have lived and worked in various parts of Latin America where I maintain close ties with other agriculturalists.